 What if my home is rented?

 You don't need to own your home to foster with us.
-If you rent, you do need to have a stable tenancy and your landlord's agreement.
+If you rent, you need to have a stable tenancy and your landlord's agreement.

 Do I need to have my own children?

-No, but some childcare experience can be beneficial.
+No, but some childcare experience can help.

 Is there an age limit?